symfonycorp/symfony-cloud-docs/config.rst

                 yarn encore dev
             )

-Or if you want to use two Node versions:
+Or if you want to use two different Node versions:

 .. code-block:: yaml